 Most trucking companies are major corporations, with a team of investigators, lawyers and experts on their side.
 Following a truck crash, the company will immediately send a response team to the accident scene.
-We act quickly for you, too.
-Our legal team will preserve and gather important evidence before it becomes "lost" or otherwise inaccessible.
+Our attorneys act quickly for you, too.
+Our lawyers will preserve and gather important evidence before it becomes “lost” or otherwise inaccessible.

 The injuries suffered in a truck accident can be catastrophic.
 They include:

 - Multiple fractures

 - Soft tissue damage